Language:

 Adjust the playback Volume to the desired level using the slider.
 To check the level of the volume, Click Test.
 Repeat the steps until the volume is set correctly.
 Click Next.

-You can record using the Microphone or Speakers, as well as from both the audio devices at the same time.
-If you select Speakers the program will record the sounds from the computer.
-This is useful if you want to record a movie or presentation from the screen, with the sound or music it offers.
-Speakers are often named "Stereo Mix", "Mono Mix", but you may also see other strange names, e.g., "What U Hear" and others.
+You can record using the Microphone, Speakers, or both the devices at the same time.
+If you select " Speakers ", the program records the sounds from the computer.
+This is useful to record a movie or presentation from the screen, with the sound or music it offers.
+Speakers are often named "Stereo Mix", "Mono Mix", but you may also see other names, for example, "What U Hear" is commonly used in SoundBlaster audio drivers.

 If the recording devices are disabled see How to enable the Audio Recording Devices.